This site requires JavaScript and cookies to be enabled.

 • Several inattentive or hyperactive impulsive symptoms are present in one or more settings (e.g., at home, school, or work; with friends or relatives; in other activities)

-• Overlooks or misses details in homework or schoolwork
+• Overlooks or misses details

 • There is clear evidence that the symptoms interfere with, or reduce the quality of, social, academic, or occupational functioning

-In social settings1
+In relationships and social settings1

 • Does not seem to listen when spoken to directly